PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

     ```shell
     eksctl create cluster -f ./cluster-sample/create-eks-cluster.yaml
     ```

+> Note: This scripts uses default node types that may not exist in your specific region.
+Change them accordingly (`managedNodeGroups.instanceType`) if the node type is not available in your region.

 - If you already have an EKS cluster, make sure you have following addons or plugins related to it, installed on the
   cluster: